frconor-ebook/meditations/_posts/2025-04-17-easter-faith.md

 "If you want to come after me, you must deny yourself, take up your cross and follow me" (Matt.
 16:24).

 He shows them these wounds to prove that it is truly Him.
-He shows that they must have faith in those wounds.
+He shows them that they must have faith in those wounds.
 He seems to invite them to enter into those wounds---to find their strength, their consolation, their fire---because love is there in those wounds.

 He seems to invite them also to be like Him, to give themselves completely.
 He is now calling them again.

-He called them the first time in the boat, "Come, follow me."
+He called them the first time in the boat, "Come, follow me" (Mark 1:17).
 But now He is calling them again, building them up to a new supernatural level, helping them to see new aspects of their vocation: new height and new depth, new seriousness.

 He is building them up from nothing, and He is saying to them that all that has to be built on the Cross, in unity to His person---a deeper unity---unity to His wounds.